 - 1. The problem of drugs, which has become increasingly important in the world, manifests itself as a complex, shifting and global phenomenon. - 2.
-The problems of drug abuse and the demand for drugs, and the illicit production, distribution and trafficking of drugs, including synthetic or "designer" drugs, continue to be grave and interrelated.
+The problems of drug abuse and the demand for drugs, and the illicit production, distribution and trafficking of drugs, including especially synthetic or "designer" drugs, continue to be grave and interrelated.
 Sources of special concern are the negative consequences of illicit drugs and other controlled substances, and related offenses, which pose a serious threat to the health and integrity of the individual and the normal development of society, and at the same time impose enormous social, economic and political costs on countries.
-Also meriting attention are the abuse of licit psychoactive substances such as alcohol and tobacco, psychotropic drugs and inhalants, which have proven to be dangerous to health. - 3.
+Also meriting attention are the abuse of licit psychoactive substances such as alcohol and tobacco, psychotropic drugs and inhalants, as well as excessive and irresponsible use of alcohol and use of tobacco, which have proven to be dangerous to health. - 3.
 The countries of the hemisphere express their concern over trends that promote the acceptance of drug abuse and its associated problems.
-Controlling illicit drugs must be part of a comprehensive anti-drug policy, which along with preventing drug abuse and helping to rehabilitate those affected, must ensure through appropriate laws and policies that illicit drugs and drugs diverted to the illegal market are not available and that drug traffickers receive proper sanctions. - 4.
-In view of the complexity and the global nature of the problem, the countries of the hemisphere recognize the need to strengthen international cooperation and for constant review and improvement of national policies, taking into account the particular circumstances of the phenomenon as it appears in each country. - 5.
-In order to facilitate and lend consistency to anti-drug efforts, the countries of the hemisphere agree on the importance of the actions of the respective National Drug Control Commissions, situated at a high political level which results in coordinating the planning and implementation of respective national anti-drug plans, which include, among others, prevention, treatment, assistance, alternative development and law enforcement. - 6.
-The Hemispheric Anti-drug Strategy addresses the drug problem from a global and multidisciplinary perspective.
-All countries of the hemisphere recognize that they share a responsibility for ensuring that a comprehensive and balanced approach is taken on all aspects of the phenomenon, taking into account their available capabilities and resources.
-The measures suggested will take cognizance of the socioeconomic and cultural contexts and be carried out in strict observance of the internal legal order of the countries of the hemisphere.
+Controlling illicit drugs must be part of a comprehensive anti-drug policy, which along with preventing drug abuse and helping to rehabilitate those affected, must ensure through appropriate laws and policies that illicit drugs and drugs diverted to the illegal market are not available and that drug traffickers receive proper sanctions.